 Camping in the Broken Group Islands

-- All camping in the Broken Group Islands is prohibited for the 2020 Season.
+- All camping in the Broken Group Islands is prohibited until further notice.

 - It is illegal to camp anywhere in Pacific Rim National Park Reserve without a valid camping permit, including the Broken Group Islands.

-- Secret Beach Campground, Marina and Kayak Launch, in the Toquaht Nation Treaty Settlement lands, will remain closed for the entire 2020 season.
+- Secret Beach Campground, Marina and Kayak Launch, in the Toquaht Nation Treaty Settlement lands, will remain closed until further notice.
 Launching for trips into the Broken Group Islands will not be possible from here.
 Please respect Toquaht Nation’s efforts to protect the health and safety of their employees and community.

 Visit the Pacific Rim National Park Reserve COVID-19 page for updates on park facilities and services